AbbyJiayuanLI/Music_Note_Detector/Reference_Material/README.md

-These are the reference paper.
+These are the reference papers.